API

 • search_order: Order in which the sub-regions are searched.
 BreadthFirst (visit the largest regions first) and DepthFirst (visit the smallest regions first) are supported.
 Default: BreadthFirst.

 • abstol: Absolute tolerance.
-The search is stopped when all dimension of the remaining regions are smaller than abstol.
+The search is stopped when all dimensions of the remaining regions are smaller than abstol.
 Default: 1e-7.

 • where_bisect: Value used to bisect the region.
 It is used to avoid bisecting exactly on zero when starting with symmetrical regions, often leading to having a solution directly on the boundary of a region, which prevent the contractor to prove it's unicity.
 Default: 127/256.